Germinating the seeds

 Plant 1-2 seeds in each pot, about 1/4 inch (6 mm) deep.
 Add water until the soil is evenly moist (but not saturated).

 For the next 3 weeks, ensure that the soil stays moist.
 Keep the pots between about 68 and 84 degrees F (20-29°C).
+I recommend placing a minimum/maximum thermometer near the pots.

 After 3 weeks, enclose the pots in an airtight plastic container or bag and place in the refrigerator.
 Ensure that the temperature stays above 35°F (2°C).